-Age of Empires 4 will be releasing in October, and we now know what all eight of the launch civilisations are going to be.
+Age of Empires IV is out now, and we know all eight launch civilisations.
 Initially we were only told about four during the official gameplay reveal back in April, but as part of E3 2021 we learned about the final four.

 The remaining four Age of Empires 4 civs come from other parts of the world – North Africa and the Mediterranean, central/south Asia, and then the steppes and the far east.
 Plenty of areas don’t have any representation though, such as North/South America, central and southern Africa, and parts of south east Asia and the Pacific.